Skip to contents

 is considered to be a part of the fims namespace.
 C++ classes written within the fims namespace can be accessed within the C++ code base using fims_popdy::.

-For example, the definition of data types in interface.hpp in the directory inst/include/interface will always be platform dependent as each platform has specific requirements for how the data types are defined.
-Whenever a new platform is added to FIMS, we will need to set up the platform specific data type definitions:
+For example, the definition of data types in inst/include/interface/interface.hpp will always be platform dependent because each platform has specific requirements for how the data types are defined.
+Whenever a new platform is added to FIMS, we will need to set up the platform specific data type definitions.
+Below is an example of a definition.

 namespace fims {